 Of course, the possible restriction of free movement across the EU may cause you to face problems of recruiting enough people to run traditional factory and supply chain processes.

-Once plans for Brexit are clearer, businesses should review and evaluate what their long-term strategy means for recruitment and retention polices.
+Once plans for Brexit are clearer, review and evaluate what your long-term strategy is for recruitment and retention polices.

-This needs honesty and a truly collaborative approach by employers, and they must support employees to work through their concerns, giving them the space to engage and remain productive.
+This needs honesty and a truly collaborative approach and you must support your employees to work through their concerns, giving them the space to engage and remain productive.

-Longer-term, businesses should look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.
+Longer-term, look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.

 Providing excitement to students when it comes to learning about technology and improving their knowledge and skills can only benefit the workforce in facing the changing economic landscape of tomorrow.